5 Things you should Experience in Lifetime - MetanoiaTravelGuide

 WHERE TO FIND IT

 Kenya - Amboseli, Masai Mara, Samburu, Tsavo, Laikipia Plateau, Lake Naivasha, Lake Nakuru.
-The Great Migration starting from June/July is the high season for safari when millions of wildebeest, gazelle, eland, zebra and impala migrate from the Serengeti in Tanzania to the Masai Mara in Kenya in search of water and grazing land.
+The Great Migration, which starts in June/July, is the high season for safari.
+Millions of wildebeest, gazelle, eland, zebra, and impala migrate from the Serengeti in Tanzania to the Masai Mara in Kenya in search of water and grazing land.

 Voi Safari Lodge, Kenya